CN-TU/odtf/README.md

 # ODTF: one-class decision tree fuzzifier

+Designed/created by Félix Iglesias, TU Wien (Feb 2018)

+Refined/optimize by Matthias Katzengruber, TU Wien (May 2018)

 ### Scripts:

-- "ocdtfw.py" contains the one-class membership wrapper for decision trees.
+- "odtfw.py" contains the one-class membership wrapper for decision trees.

 - "memb_dist.py" calculates the distributions (with 10,50 and 90 quantiles/percentiles) of FNs, TNs, TPs and FPs.